smishra677/Mol_evol/data/README.md

   (not completely corret yet.
 NEED TO MODIFY name of taxon `Homo sapiens -> hg38`.
 Try hg38 -> genome assembly id -> add keywords into query)
   * Find overlapped tRNA genes in nuclear genome in **all speecies** based on previous tRNA gene set. with the same function or just randomly sampled?
   * Get alignment
-  Two options to aligned the tRNA genes: 1. used aligned primate genome, cropping based on annotations from reference genome.
-2. aligned sets from previous steps
+  Two options to aligned the tRNA genes:
+  1. used aligned primate genome, cropping based on annotations from reference genome.
+  2. aligned coding regions of genes from previous steps with codon aligner
   * calculate dK/dS with [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) or `FEL` in [HyPhy](https://stevenweaver.github.io/hyphy-site/methods/selection-methods/#fel)

+  - example usage of PAML, check `Exercise 1: ML estimation of the dN/dS (ω) ratio by hand`[link](https://isu-molphyl.github.io/EEOB563/computer_labs/lab6/).
+  - possible useful exmaple of HyPhy [link](http://hyphy.org/methods/other/contrast-fel/).
+Note that we want absolute *dN* and *dS*, not only the ratio.